Mount Edgcumbe House: Historical features of interest

 The gardens include the following features:

 Barn Pool, a sheltered deep water anchorage used by the Vikings in 997.
 Offshore is the wreck of the ship Catharina von Flensburg, which went down in 1786.

 Barrow - a Bronze Age burial mound, dating from about 1200 BC, re-used as a "Prospect Mound" in the 18th century.
 A prospect mound is an artificial mound, generally conical, placed within a garden or park to provide a viewing point to overlook the garden or park.

 Blockhouse, c.
-1545 - a small fort built on the shoreline during King Henry VIII's Device Forts program, to defend the mouth of the Tamar and the Edgcumbe's town of Stonehouse opposite.
+1545 - a small fort built on the shoreline during King Henry VIII's Device Forts programme, to defend the mouth of the Tamar and the Edgcumbe's town of Stonehouse opposite.

 Coastguard Station at Rame, originally a Lloyds Signal Station, where signalling was done from passing ships to the station by flags during the day and by lights at night; it became a radio station in 1905, then transferred to the Coastguards c.1925.
 Now run by the National Coastwatch Institution.

 Cremyll Ferry c.
 1204 - a major ferry crossing between Devon and Cornwall since medieval times.
 The ferry still operates a foot passenger service between Cremyll and Plymouth.

 The Deer Wall, c.
 1695 - a stone wall with outer ditch protecting the amphitheatre from deer, now incomplete.

 Deer on Rame Peninsula, In 1515 Sir Piers Edgcumbe was given permission by King Henry VIII to empark deer.
 Their descendants still roam freely throughout Rame.

 Folly, c.
 1747 - an artificial ruin which replaced a navigation obelisk.
 The folly was built from medieval stone taken from the ruined churches of St George and St Lawrence, at Stonehouse.

 Formal Gardens, c.
 1750 to 1820 - Italian, English and French style gardens.
 Recent additions to the grounds include the New Zealand and American gardens (1989) and the Jubilee Gardens (2003).

 St Mary's and St Julian's Church, first mentioned in 1186 and enlarged in the 15th century, the Church of St Mary and St Julian of Maker with Rame includes the Edgcumbe Chapel - Robert Edgcumbe, 8th Earl of Mount Edgcumbe was Patron of the Living.

 Milton's Temple, c.
 1755 - a circular Ionian temple, with a plaque inscribed with lines from the poem Paradise Lost, "overhead up grew, Insuperable heights of loftiest shade....."
 John Milton, (1608–1674).

 The Orangery, situated in the Italian Garden, this is thought to have been built as early as 1760.
 The building is now a fully licensed restaurant.

 Stables c.
 1850 - The stables, dairy, smithy, sawmill and stores, all essential to the running of the Mount Edgcumbe estate.
 This area is now open to visitors.